daronphang/coding_resources/computer-science/data-structures/graphs/shortest-paths/dijkstra.md

       // updates estimates v.d and v.predecessor
       // if shortest path to v can be improved by going through u relax(u,v,w)
+      // change priority of vertex v in queue
 }
 ```